Still teetering on the brink, OutUK's Adrian Gillan meets Belfast boys

 a Victorian shoe factory, and still retains its original wrought iron pillars and date plaques.
 It's one of

-Belfast's most trendy award winning gay bars with an excellent late club night on Saturday - Event Horizon.
+Belfast's most trendy award winning gay bars with an excellent late club night on Saturday.

-Less gay, but still very friendly is Queens Bar, a city centre pub located at Queens Arcade and The Apartment
+Less gay, but still very friendly is Queens Bar, a city centre pub located at Queens Arcade which is worth dropping into

 GETTING CLEAN AND DIRTY